njacquemin1993/accounting/README.md

 - **Modular Architecture**: Focused modules with single responsibilities
 - **Type Hints**: Function signatures include type information where appropriate
 - **Documentation**: Functions include docstrings explaining purpose and parameters

-See `REFACTORING_SUMMARY.md` for details on code quality improvements.

-## Contributing

-This is a simple educational project.
-Feel free to fork and enhance it with additional features like:
-- Cash flow statement
-- Account reconciliation
-- User authentication and multi-user support
-- Multi-company/multi-entity support
-- Advanced reporting and analytics
-- Budget tracking and variance analysis